Real or not? Indians-Astros show some strategy; Terry Collins watch begins

 — Cut4 (@Cut4) April 27, 2017

-Quick thoughts: The Cardinals beat the Blue Jays in the second game of the doubleheader 6-4 to complete the sweep, and they're back to .500 after winning eight of 10.
+Quick thoughts: The Cardinals beat the Blue Jays in the second game of a doubleheader 6-4 to complete the sweep, and they're back to .500 after winning eight of 10.
 They started winning when Mike Matheny stopped the Matt Adams-in-left field nonsense. ...
 The Blue Jays are a mess right now.
 The bullpen gave up all eight runs in the opener, an 8-4 loss in 11 innings, and closer Roberto Osuna has three blown saves.
 They've played Russell Martin and Jose Bautista at third base. ...
 Huge game from Masahiro Tanaka to outduel Chris Sale with a three-hit shutout.
-Sale had allowed only an unearned run heading into the ninth, but gave up three straight singles.
+Sale had allowed only an unearned run heading into the ninth but then gave up three straight singles.
 He must think he's still with the White Sox.
-He has a 1.19 ERA and 52 K's in 37 2/3 innings, but just one win in five starts. ...
+He has a 1.19 ERA and 52 K's in 37 2/3 innings but just one win in five starts. ...
 After the loss, Xander Bogaerts blamed the team's offensive woes on David Ortiz's absence.
-This must have been "lame excuse Thursday."
+This must have been "lame-excuse Thursday."
 Sure, the Red Sox miss Ortiz, but that's not the reason nobody is hitting the ball over the fence. ...
-Not to ignore the Phillies, who have won six in a row as Jeremy Hellickson improved to 4-0, 1.80.
+Not to ignore the Phillies, who have won six in a row as Jeremy Hellickson improved to 4-0 with a 1.80 ERA.
 If the Mets continue to struggle, that could help the Phillies or Marlins as a wild-card sleeper. ...
 The Nationals scored 42 runs in the final three games of their four-game series in Colorado. ...
 Julio Urias was merely OK in his season debut for the Dodgers.
 The delivery is so smooth and easy, but the control is still a work in progress as he walked four batters.
-You would have thought Bruce Bochy would have more urgency to beat the Dodgers, even in April, but he pulled Mark Melancon after one inning and just nine pitches and the guys after him lost it in the 10th.
-Bochy ran through four relievers in the inning, and if it wasn't Bruce Bochy we'd say he's overmanaging things a bit.
+You would have thought Bruce Bochy would have more urgency to beat the Dodgers, even in April, but he pulled Mark Melancon after one inning and just nine pitches, and the guys after him lost it in extras.
+Bochy ran through four relievers in the 10th inning, and if it wasn't Bruce Bochy, we'd say he's overmanaging things a bit.